cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 The third-party library [flymake-easy][] provides an alternate way to enable Flymake Mode, which gracefully handles unavailable syntax checkers.
-It does not check whether the tool still exists before a syntax check, though, and thus does still exposes above behavior, when a tool becomes unavailable after the mode was enabled.
+It does not check whether the tool still exists before a syntax check, though, and thus does still exposes above behavior when a tool becomes unavailable after the mode was enabled.

 **Flycheck** provides a global mode `global-flycheck-mode`, which enables syntax checking in every supported language.
-If a syntax checking tool is not available, Flycheck fails gracefully, does not enable syntax checking, and just indicates the failure in the mode line.
+If a syntax checking tool is not available Flycheck fails gracefully, does not enable syntax checking, and just indicates the failure in the mode line.

 Syntax checkers